uvarc/rc-website/content/userinfo/hpc/access.md

 # Account Creation

-Access to all RC services in the standard security zone are controlled by membership to Grouper groups.
-For those unfamiliar with using Grouper, ITS has some helpful video tutorials: <a href="https://www.youtube.com/watch?v=Hq_GJfIeoBI">Grouper Portal Overview</a>, <a href="https://www.youtube.com/watch?v=j0_Shp2xYxw">Creating and Deleting Groups in Grouper</a>, and <a href="https://www.youtube.com/watch?v=j0_Shp2xYxw">Add - Remove Group Members in Grouper</a>.
+Access to HPC allocations is managed through membership in Grouper groups.
+For those unfamiliar with using Grouper, UVA IT Services has provided some helpful video tutorials: <a href="https://www.youtube.com/watch?v=Hq_GJfIeoBI">Grouper Portal Overview</a>, <a href="https://www.youtube.com/watch?v=j0_Shp2xYxw">Creating and Deleting Groups in Grouper</a>, and <a href="https://www.youtube.com/watch?v=j0_Shp2xYxw">Add - Remove Group Members in Grouper</a>.

 Each PI should create his/her own Grouper group using the <a href="https://in.virginia.edu/how-to-request-group">ITS Group Management Service</a>.
 New groups will require two owners who hold active roles at UVA, as well as a third departmental owner.
 The PI may designate one or more group administrators but must remain a member of the group.
 Collaborators with UVA Eservices accounts, regardless of status, can be added to the Grouper group once it has been created.
 (Collaborators outside of UVA must request a temporary, sponsored Eservices account.)
 Grouper group names should consist of lowercase letters, digits, or underscores only and must begin with a letter.
 Please do not use spaces in the group name.